 In-depth org analysis is required to surface managed package dependencies so that they can be deleted with confidence.
 Be really ruthless about installing managed packages and remove them after the trial ends if they are not going to be used.
 We hear stories of Trailhead managed packages installed into production!!

 Record types are really powerful.
 They are like glitter.
-They are so exciting and shiny, but once you have them, they are almost impossible to get rid of.
-And you instantly regret having so many.
+They are so exciting and shiny, but once you have them, they are almost impossible to get rid of – you’ll instantly regret having so many.

 The DependencyAPI does not analyze record types, so it requires thousands of lines of code to search for them in every metadata item.
 You need to search for record types, not just by API name, but also by label name or ID because any of these could be the referenced used.

-Every metadata type needs a different query to be written, which means you need to write 42 different queries to find record types in Process Builder workflows!
+Every metadata type needs a different query to be written, which means you need to write 42 different queries to find record types in Flows!

 Without this analysis you are stuck with unused record types cluttering up the org – just like the glitter you find, weeks after the party happened, that the hoover hasn’t managed to catch.